otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 In the above example, these are the possible situations when only two prekey messages are received.
 Of course, many more may be received.

-To aid with this complexity, OTRv4 will give guidance on how to filter a list of given prekey messages to remove invalid messages or identify invalid situations.
+To aid with this complexity, the specification includes a guide for filtering a list of given prekey messages to remove invalid messages or identify invalid situations.
 But the decision on what to do with the remaining messages is up to the implementer.